am2308/Dashboard/README.md

 ## Outcome
 * [Grafana] (http://grafana-724446699.us-east-1.elb.amazonaws.com/).
 There would be 3 dashboard in dashboard sections with name ApacheServerLogsView, EC2ServerMonitoring, ServerMonitoring.
 * [Cloudwatch] for apache logs level view.
+* Slack Notification

 ## Future Scope
 * As part of Iac(Infrastructure as Code), we can run [UserData] script in userdata section of ec2 instance whenever we are going to provision.
 This will help in enabling the automatic monitoring of underlying infrastructure.
+* We can add this as part of release management.
-* We can set alerting mechinism in Grafana itself to notify team.
+* We can set more alerting mechinism in Grafana itself to notify team.
 Slack/Email/PagerDuty/MicroSoft Teams are the examples that we can use for notification